microsoft/code-with-engineering-playbook/observability/readme.md

 - Ensure service versions are included in logs, thus having the capability of identifying problematic releases.
 - Log a raised exception only once.
 In your handlers, only catch expected exceptions that you can handle gracefully, including those for which you would set a specific return code.
 If you’re only going to log and rethrow (even without clobbering the stack trace), let the top level exception handler get it.
 If you have cleanup work to do on a catch, do only what is needed and then throw; to maintain the original stack trace.
 Don’t log a warning or stack trace for expected exceptions.
 Proper, expected 404s and 403s are not warnings.
 - Fine tune logging levels in production (>= warning for instance).
 During a new release the verbosity can be increased to facilitate bug identification.
-- If sampling is used prefer implementing at the service level as opposed to defining in the logging system.
+- If sampling is used, prefer implementing at the service level as opposed to defining in the logging system.
 This way we can ensure that exceptions (and other important information) will be logged.
 Another benefit is the reduced amount of roundtrips.
 - Exclude health checks and non-business driven requests, unless they fail.
-- Ensure a downstream system mal-function won't cause massive repetitive logs being stored.
+- Ensure a downstream system malfunction won't cause massive repetitive logs being stored.
 - Don't reinvent the wheel, use existing tools to collect and analyse the data.
 - Ensure personal identifiable information policies and restrictions are followed.